History of Chinese Americans

-As of the 2020 U.S. census, there are more than 3.3 million Chinese in the United States, about 1% of the total population.
-The influx continues, where each year ethnic Chinese people from the People's Republic of China, Taiwan, and to a lesser extent Southeast Asia move to the United States, surpassing Hispanic and Latino immigration by 2012.
+As of the 2020 U.S. census, there are more than 4.2 million Chinese in the United States, above 1.2% of the total population.
+The influx continues, where each year ethnic Chinese people from the People's Republic of China, Taiwan, and to a lesser extent Southeast Asia move to the United States, surpassing Hispanic and Latino immigration in 2012.